Kong/docs.konghq.com/app/plugins/rate-limiting.md

 ## Implementation considerations

-The plugin supports 3 policies, which each have their specific pro's and con's.
+The plugin supports 3 policies, which each have their specific pros and cons.

-policy    | pro's          | con's
+policy    | pros          | cons
 ---       | ---            | ---
 `cluster` | accurate, no extra components to support  | relatively the biggest performance impact, each request forces a read and a write on the underlying datastore.
-`redis`   | accurate, lesser performance impact than a `cluster` policy | extra redis installation to support, bigger performance impact than a `local` policy
+`redis`   | accurate, lesser performance impact than a `cluster` policy | extra redis installation required, bigger performance impact than a `local` policy
-`local`   | minimal performance impact | not accurate, diverges when scaling the number of nodes
+`local`   | minimal performance impact | less accurate, and unless a consistent-hashing load balancer is used in front of Kong, it diverges when scaling the number of nodes

 There are 2 use cases that are most common: